Salmon Ochazuke (Green Tea Over Rice)

 • Flake Salmon.
 Flake salmon into bite-sized pieces, being careful to remove the bones and the skin.

-• Assemble rice bowl.
-In a medium bowl, add freshly steamed white rice.
+• Assemble.
+In a medium bowl, add freshly steamed white rice. *If using, add one packet of chazuke seasoning.
 Add the flaked salmon on top.
 Add a few sprinkles of furikake and the chopped green onion.
-Break apart the rice crackers with your handsand sprinkle them all over.
-Drizzle the soy sauce.
+Break apart the rice crackers with your hands and sprinkle them all over.
 Add a small bit of wasabi, right on top.

 • Make green tea broth.
 Add a tea bag to a measuring cup.
 Heat water to boiling.
 Add 1 cup of hot water to the tea bag and steep for 4-5 minutes.
 Make sure to read the package directions for the tea, as water temperature and steeping time will vary depending on the kind that's used.

-• Add green tea to the rice bowl.
+• Add green tea.
 Add freshly brewed green tea directly to the bowl, until the rice is halfway submerged with liquid.
 Add more or less, to your liking.

 • Serve.
 Eat immediately and enjoy.